stamler/ftraining/200questions.md

 9. **What should we do if a radio failure occurs outside the control zone?**

     Do not enter the CZ.
 Squawk 7600.
 Land somewhere and inform ATC as soon as possible.
-(CARs 602.138)
+(CARs 602.138).
+Use mobile phone to call tower by referencing CFS if available.

 ## Performance & Characteristics